Hapag-Lloyd/Repository-Template-Terraform-Module/README.md

 In case a major release is published on the Workflow-Template repository, run `.github/update_workflows.sh`.
 This creates a PR with the changes in the workflows.
 Carefully check the changes and merge them into the `main` branch.

+You have to setup the [Terraform Registry](https://registry.terraform.io/) by your own, e.g. register the module and setup the webhook in the repository.

 ## Development

 ### Usage